DotaPie/cat-monitoring/README.md

 	sudo motion

 - if a motion is picked up by camera, video is recorded and stored into /home/$USER/CatMonitoring
-- console window can be closed now, process is now running on background
 - if you wish to upload videos automatically to google drive or FTP server, more steps are required

 ## If you want to sync to the google drive, allow google API on your account and generate credentials.json: